mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 ![Outline](/Phase_4_Ideate_Screenshots/08_Outline_for_hints.PNG)

-5. Double klick on the left mouse key if you want to write or type something into the template.
+5. Double click on the left mouse key if you want to write or type something into the template.

 6. In the following picture you can see how to zoom in and out with the "-" and "+" button in this template.